waltherg/georgio_fastpages_old/_posts/2020-05-10-The_causality-driven_company.md

 To disentangle their individual contributions, we first need to account for how our production parameters influence one another and the quality score.

-To understand the connections between the parameters of our production line and the quality score we pop down to the production floor and chat with our colleagues manning the individual workstations.
+To understand the connections between our production parameters and the quality score, we pop down to the production floor and chat with our colleagues manning the individual workstations.
-From them we learn that:
+From them we learn:

 - When the stiffness of the raw material (A) increases then downstream workers increase the pressure applied on the item (B),
 - Depending on the stiffness of the raw material (A) the type of downstream drill (C) is chosen,